$0 South Dakota Foster Care Quick-Start Checklist

 The recommended sequence:

-- Call your regional DSS office or private agency — get your application initiated and find out when PRIDE training starts.
+1. Call your regional DSS office or private agency — get your application consent initiated and find out when PRIDE training starts.

-- Within the same week: Schedule your fingerprinting appointment and prepare your out-of-state address history for the Adam Walsh requests.
+2. During Week 1: Schedule your fingerprinting appointment, make out-of-state registry requests, and prepare your address history for those requests.

 When Checks Expire

 Background check results are not permanently valid.
 If significant time passes between your check completion and licensure, DSS may require updated checks.
-Don't start background checks prematurely — within 6 months of your anticipated training completion is a reasonable window.
+Ask your licensing worker when to initiate each check so results remain current through licensing.

 For the complete document checklist, the full background check sequencing guide, and everything you need to prepare your household for the South Dakota home study, the South Dakota Foster Care Licensing Guide walks through each step with the specifics DSS materials don't provide in one place.